larsbrinkhoff/terminal-simulator/README.md

 settings NVRAM, Intel 8251 USART, and a keyboard matrix scanner.
 The Advanced Video Option is not included.

+To build this, you need to have the SDL2 and SDL2_image libraries installed.

 ### Usage

 The command line syntax is `vt100 [-f] [-D] [-R test] program/device`.